 Written by Herald-News

-Funeral services were held Thursday, Dec.
-11, at the Silver Wolf Casino in Wolf Point.
-Interment was at the Oswego Presbyterian Cemetery.
-Clayton Stevenson Memorial Chapel in Wolf Point was in charge of arrangements.
+Funeral services were held Wednesday, May 6, at 11 a.m. at the New Community Hall in Wolf Point.
+Interment was at King Memorial Cemetery.
+Clayton Stevenson Memorial Chapel was entrusted with arrangements.